-The Body Shop's Carrot Collection Is Helping To Reduce Global Food Waste
+The Body Shop's Newest Collection Is Made With Carrots Too "Ugly" To Sell As Food

 The Body Shop is bringing back an old favorite, but with a new, sustainable twist.
 The Body Shop's Carrot Collection is enriched with organic carrots and 100% recyclable packaging.
 The collection features two products: Carrot Wash and Carrot Cleanse.